- Philip McClure, PT, Ph.D., FAPTA, Professor and Chair

 A student accepted into the Physical Therapy program is expected to abide by the regulations set forth by Arcadia University and the written policies of the Physical Therapy program.
 For a discussion of the general academic policies and procedures for graduate students, see the Academic Policies section in this catalog and the Student Handbook.
 The policies of the Physical Therapy program are published in the Physical Therapy Policies and Procedures Student Handbook, revised annually.

+Students are expected to achieve a passing grade in each unit.
+Failure in more than one (1) unit in a semester will result in dismissal from the program.
+Also, if a student fails to pass a Unit practical exam three times, the student will receive an “F” for the Unit grade.
+If the student fails to pass two Unit practical exams within one semester, the student will be dismissed from the program.
+Failure to achieve a passing grade in a course will require a remedial examination.
+Failure to pass the remedial examination will result in dismissal from the program.
+A comprehensive practical examination is provided at the end of the first year of the program.
+If the student fails the comprehensive practical examination three times, the student will be dismissed from the program.
 If the student fails to meet minimum performance expectations in a clinical experience, the student will receive a grade of Unsatisfactory for the clinical education course and be dismissed from the program.
 If a student at any time during the course of an experience is performing in an unsafe manner causing a patient’s well-being to be jeopardized, or behaves in an unprofessional, unethical, or illegal manner, the student will be immediately removed from the clinical setting.
 The student then will receive a grade of Unsatisfactory for the clinical education course.

 If the student is dismissed from the program for reasons noted above, he or she must submit a letter to the Dean of the College of Health Sciences, with a copy to the Chair of the Physical Therapy Department, requesting permission to repeat the course or to progress in the program.
 Permission to continue following unsatisfactory performance is determined by the Physical Therapy Review Committee.
 If the student is allowed to continue in the program, the Committee will establish an appropriate plan for remediation.
 If the student withdraws from the program for reasons other than those given above and wants to re-enter, the student must apply for re-acceptance to the Physical Therapy Review Committee and receive permission.